 Finally, it must be stressed that GRE is only one component in your overall application; and while it is an important component, it does not ensure acceptance or rejection on its own.
-A compelling personal statement, a clear set of study objectives, a great academic background such as having an excellent GPA or having published research papers, extra-curricular achievements, relevant work experience, personal background and the diversity that you bring to the Fulbright community are all factors that contribute to the success of your application.
+A compelling personal statement, a clear set of study objectives, strong letters of recommendation great academic background such as having an excellent GPA or having published research papers, extra-curricular achievements, relevant work experience, personal background and the diversity that you bring to the Fulbright community are all factors that contribute to the success of your application.
 Many candidates with a below-par GRE score have not only been accepted by Fulbright but have been recommended into well-ranked graduate schools on the back of their stellar overall profiles.

-Some successful applicants with very low GRE scores are later on asked by the Fulbright program to retake the GRE and send improved scores to strengthen their applications.
+As discussed above, some successful applicants with very low GRE scores are later on asked by the Fulbright program to retake the GRE and send improved scores to strengthen their applications.

 Subscribe to Quva